If thinking about kiwis only brings to mind dull, pre-made fruit salads, it’s time to get better acquainted with this summer fruit.

 - Flatout Fruit Pizza by Amy Gorin at Amy Gorin Nutrition

 What is your favorite way to use kiwis?
-Let us know in the comments section or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section and don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.